How to Apply to the Accelerated M.A. Program

 - Certain academic departments have additional admission requirements that apply to Accelerated M.A. students.
 Check with your admissions counselor to learn more.

-- Eight weeks prior to the completion of the bachelor degree, a student must notify the their intention to continue as a graduate student by submitting this decision form.
+- Eight weeks prior to the completion of the bachelor degree, the student must notify Graduate Admissions of their intention to continue as a graduate student by submitting the decision form.

 - Online Graduate Short Application - select Accelerated M.A. for enrollment plans.